-Jotunheimen Haute Route is a five-day randonée ski tour in the heart of the Jotunheimen National Park.
-The route goes over eight glaciers and seven 2000-metre summits, including Glittertind and Galdhøpiggen.
-Overnightings are at staffed lodges.
-Each stage is about 15 km long, with 1000-1500 metre elevation gain.
+Jotunheimen Haute Route is a five-day randonée ski tour into the heart of Jotunheimen National Park.
+The route crosses at least eight glaciers and seven 2000-meter summits, including the mountains Glittertind and Galdhøpiggen.
+Overnight accommodation is at staffed lodges.
+Each leg is approx. 15 km, with 1000-1500-meter elevation gain.

-There’s something about going abroad to discover what you have at home.
-Playwright Henrik Ibsen went to Italy to write his greatest plays about Norway.
-In 2012, Stian Hagen and Johan Wildhagen had a similar experience in North Africa.
+There is some truth to this.
+You need to leave to discover what you have back home.
+Playwright Henrik Ibsen had to travel to Italy to write his greatest plays about Norway.
+For Stian Hagen and Johan Wildhagen, something happened in North Africa in 2012.

-They took their ski gear to another continent.
-After landing in Marrakesh, they drove a car for several hours and then hiked for hours in a queue of people headed for the same destination.
-People from round the world had come here.
-Two Norwegians, Stian Hagen, a randonée-skiing pioneer known for having climbed almost all the way up the Matterhorn to ski down it, and his trekking partner and photographer Johan Wildhagen, known for his works in the world's toughest landscapes, had come to ski down Toubkal, the highest mountain in North Africa.
+They brought their ski gear to another continent, landed in Marrakesh, drove for hours, and then walked for hours in a throng of people, who were all going to the same place.
+People make the journey here from round the world.
+Norwegians Stian Hagen, a randonée-skiing pioneer, known for having climbed almost all of the Matterhorn and skied down, and travel companion and photographer Johan Wildhagen, known for assignments in the roughest landscapes, left Scandinavia to ski down North Africa's highest mountain: Toubkal.